AIMS & OBJECTIVES

 The world is a rapidly changing place.
 Science is constantly impacting on every aspect of our lives.
 New generations are faced with ethical and social issues that past generations had never had to contemplate.

 Science is a core subject at Red House School.
 All pupils study Science to Year 6.
-During Years 5 to 6 pupils are encouraged to learn through investigation and use a wide range of learning activities to maintain curiosity, enthusiasm and enjoyment.
+During Year 6 pupils are encouraged to learn through investigation and use a wide range of learning activities to maintain curiosity, enthusiasm and enjoyment.
 Pupils follow the National Curriculum and study a range of subjects which includes Life Processes and Living things, Materials and their Properties, Physical Processes and Scientific Enquiry.

 From Years 7 to 9 all pupils study Biology, Chemistry and Physics as separate subjects with specialised staff, which gives the pupils a huge advantage over most children in other independent and state schools.